 What was your first novel and how many have you written now?

 My first full-length novel was Heir to the Dragons, Guinevere’s life before she met Arthur.
 I wrote it after ignoring Alexander Cordell’s sterling advice “to write what I knew”.
-I entered it for the Georgette Heyer Memorial prize and it came back so quickly I wondered if I put it in the stamped addressed envelope.
+I entered it for the Georgette Heyer Memorial prize and it returned so quickly I wondered if I put it in the stamped addressed envelope.
 I hadn’t.
 My second full-length novel was set during a slave uprising in Cuba in 1814.
 Neither sold.
 My third novel Long Road to Baghdad gained me a commission to write a book set in Wales during the thirties – Hearts of Gold.
 But Hearts wasn’t my first published book.
 That was a Katherine John crime, Without Trace.

 What are you currently working on?